ska-telescope/developer.skatelescope.org/src/development/getting_started.rst

 Incorporate my project into the integration environment
 ``````````````````````````````````````````````````````````

-We use Kubernetes as orchestration layer - refer to our :doc:`orchestration-guidelines`.
+We use Kubernetes as orchestration layer - refer to our :ref:`Orchestration Guidelines <orchestration-guide>`.

 Once a project is ready to form part of the integrated solution, we need to verify that all prerequisites are installed and working properly.